 1. Front-ends to Improve the Learner Experience

 When you’re tied to a corporate LMS, but the user experience isn’t optimal, you have options.
-In these cases, a targeted “front end” portal doesn’t need to replace the LMS, but instead can hide it.
+In these cases, a targeted “front end” learning portal doesn’t need to replace the LMS, but instead can hide it.

-In other words, a portal built for your unique learner use cases and UX needs can become the face of your learning experience, organizing your content and features, while data is still tracked back to the corporate system.
+In other words, a learning portal built for your unique learner use cases and UX needs can become the face of your learning experience, organizing your content and features, while data is still tracked back to the corporate system.
 Front ends have become especially critical in AllenComm’s workflows when, for example, we’re addressing highly branded customer-facing learning needs or adding mobile access to existing courses or resources.